Jon Moxley, Alberto Del Rio And RVD Booked For Big Event In Qatar - Wrestling Inc.

 QPW has also confirmed appearances by Impact World Champion Rich Swann, Matt Sydal, The Lucha Bros, The Colons, Beast Mode, EC3, Sammy Guevara, and Luchasaurus.

-Eric Bischoff, Mark Henry, The Great Khali, Kevin Nash, and Road Warrior Animal have also been confirmed for the show.
+Eric Bischoff, Mark Henry, The Great Khali, and Kevin Nash have also been confirmed for the show.

 The Middle East-based wrestling promotion has produced two such big shows in the past and both were held in February.
 However, next year's show has been postponed until October due to the ongoing pandemic.